daos-do/opt-do/README.md

   executable location = /opt/do/python/bin/ansible
   python version = 3.8.0 (default, Nov  4 2019, 17:44:23) [GCC 8.3.1 20190223 (Red Hat 8.3.1-2)]
 ~~~

+## Maintenance

+When making changes, update the opt_do_version.txt file to set a new version
+for OPT_DO_VERSION.

+The version of Python 3 and Packer are also specified in the opt_do_version.txt
+file.

+The versions of the python modules are specified in the opt_do_requirements.txt
+file.